DarqueWarrior/generator-team/integration/test/readme.md

 DOCKER_REGISTRY=https://mydockerimage-microsoft.azurecr.io
 DOCKER_REGISTRY_USERNAME=mydockerimage

+When setting the port you have to use a space after the value or it will be parsed as a number instead of a string and will not work.
+DOCKER_PORTS="80 "

 The test require this to know which account to use and how to auth.

 During CI/CD make sure the test machine has these environment vars set before running test.